shivannis/xandr-docs-public/xandr-docs/articles/invest/server-side-conversion-pixels.md

 ## Use case

-Server-side conversion pixels, also known as postback URLs, are used in situations where normal Xandr cookie-based conversion tracking is unavailable or not used.
+Server-side conversion pixels, also known as postback URLs, are used in situations where normal Microsoft Advertising cookie-based conversion tracking is unavailable or not used.
 A major use case for server-side pixels is to track conversions on mobile devices where app sandboxing (the inability of one mobile app to communicate with another) and a lack of cookies prevent a conversion from being recorded in a conventional manner.

 For instance, if the conversion is a user downloading and installing an app from the Apple App Store, a normal conversion pixel could not track a user completely through this process; however, a server-side pixel would allow for this conversion to be tied to a specific auction.

 This page makes references to an attribution server.
-This is a server that is set up to capture the server-side pixel token data, attribute a conversion, and notify Xandr of a successful conversion.
+This is a server that is set up to capture the server-side pixel token data, attribute a conversion, and notify Microsoft Advertising of a successful conversion.

 ## How server-side pixels work